mrisney/appnet-android-challenge/README.md

 }
 ```

-Important that the Android app permissions in AndroidManifest is set appropriately:
+Important that the Android app permissions in AndroidManifest is set appropriately :
 ```java
 <uses-permission android:name="android.permission.INTERNET" />
 ```

 #####Retrofit Service/Model
 Retrofit uses a Java interface as proxy for the REST API calls.
-All we have to do is to define the @GET method and the url/path.
-The following code makes a GET request to the Github URL and returns an Observable.
+All we have to do is to define the **@GET** method and the url/path.
+The following code makes a **GET** request to the Github URL and returns an [Observable] (https://github.com/ReactiveX/RxJava/wiki/Observable).
 The Observable object is used by RxJava to do stream processing (I'll explain this later).
 ```java
 public interface AppNetService {
     String SERVICE_ENDPOINT = "https://alpha-api.app.net/";